When TUPE regulations apply

 - machinery maintenance

-You are not protected under TUPE if the contract is for:
+TUPE does not apply if the contract is for:

-- the supply of goods only, for example a pub changing food suppliers
+- the supply of goods only, for example a car manufacturer getting their brake pads from a different supplier

 - a single event or short-term task, for example a conference or an exhibition